Appointments for US student visa interviews to open on Monday

-Tens of thousands of appointments for the United States student visa interview will open on Monday, June 14, for applicants across India, said the US Minister Counselor for Consular Affairs Don Heflin on Thursday.
+Appointments for student visa interviews will open Monday across the country, US Counselor for Consular Affairs, Don Heflin, said on Thursday.

-Students will be interviewed over July and August at the US consulates for their visa, for which they can book appointments on the designated website when slots open on Monday morning.
+Students will be interviewed over July and August at consulates for their visa, for which they can book appointments on the designated website, when slots open on Monday morning.
 More slots will be added at a later date, said Heflin in a Facebook live session.

-He said their consulates had reduced their services due to Covid-19, considering the health and safety of their staff, which affected their ability to provide appointments for student visa interviews.
+He said US consulates had cut back their services due to Covid-19, considering the health and safety of their staff, which affected their ability to provide appointments for student visa interviews.

 Answering a query from a student visa applicant on quarantine and Covid-19 vaccination requirements, Heflin recommended checking the Centers for Disease Control and Prevention (CDC) website for quarantine rules.

 On vaccination, he said, “Nowhere in our rules for entry to the US does it take into account whether you have been vaccinated or not vaccinated.
-How you’re going to be treated in terms of what your vaccination means is up to each of your individual schools.
-There’s a problem, we all know about it, we all have read about it in the media, it’s something you talk about yourself — which is the Indian vaccines have not been recognised outside of India.
+How you’re going to be treated in terms of what your vaccination means is up to your each individual school.
+There’s a problem, we all know about it, we all have read about it in the media, it’s something you talk about yourself — which of the Indian vaccines have not been recognised outside of India.
 So will your college or university accept it or will they require you to get one of the American vaccines?
 That will be up to the college or university.”

-He said students on programmes with a start date of August 1 or later can travel to the US on their valid student visa upto 30 days prior to the programme start date mentioned in their I-20 form.
+He said students enrolled in programmes with a start date of August 1 or later can travel to the US on their valid student visa upto 30 days prior to the programme start date — mentioned in their I-20 form.
 If the start date is before August 1, Heflin recommended that students contact their college or university to discuss their options.

 He added that they hope to begin opening appointments at visa application centres for those eligible for interview waiver or dropbox processing.